jethro-swan/openmoney-api/README.md

 # PLEASE NOTE:

-The installation stopped working in January 2020 following deprecation of Node v.8.
-Do not attempt to install this until it has been updated to use Node v.10.
+The installation stopped working on Ubuntu 16.04.x and 18.04.x in January 2020 following deprecation of Node v.8.

+As it is, it can still be installed on Ubuntu 19.10.

 # openmoney-api